edwardcrompton/twitter-friends/readme.md

 Tests currently fail in Travis.

+Environment variables that are set in the OS of where PHP is running get imported into the $_ENV array in PHP.
+Laravel uses these for its own environment variables and they can be fetched with the Laravel env() function.

+PHP is running inside a Docker container inside Travis, but environment variables set in the Travis environment do not seem to be automatically sent to the Docker container running in Travis.

+Variables the are not sensitive or secret can be put in a .env.travis file which is copied to .env before starting the Docker containers in .travis.yml.

+Variables that ARE sensitive can be added to the Travis environment via the UI.
+This means they don't have to be committed to the repository in an .env file.

+In the docker-compose.yml file these variables are explicitly listed in the environment section of the configuration for the containers that they need to go into.

 However, when checking out the repository locally and running ./run-tests the tests also fail.
 There may be a build step missing from the docker config.